airsub/eventsub/README.md

 Examples: `Product_Type`, `Is_First_Item_In_Cart`.

 ## User properties
 User Properties are attributes of users and reflect the current state of the user.
 Use these if you want to segment your users based on these properties.
-All of users properties is optional because they can be sent at any time in user lifecycle.
+All of the user properties are optional because they can be sent at any time in the user lifecycle.

 Examples: `User_Type`, `Is_Registered`, `Marketting_Channel`.